 In today’s workplace the top qualities valued by employers in their staff are coping with sensitive issues (62%), having a good sense of humour (61%) and keeping calm under pressure (58%), a far cry from pre-recession times when the focus was more on high achievers and making money.

-“The Report shows that times are definitely changing, with companies across the board now looking to hire staff who can adapt to new people and situations, and are calm and controlled.
-Recent graduates need to acknowledge this if they want to succeed in finding a job in what remains a tough market”, says James McQuillan.
+“The Report shows that times are definitely changing, with companies across the board now looking to hire staff who can adapt to new people and situations, and are calm and controlled,” says James McQuillan.